ThurFerreira/Medical-Office-Information-System/README.md

-## Information System for a Medical office
+## Information System for a Medical Office
 Work carried out in the first semester of the Information Systems course at the Federal University of Uberlândia.
 The work has as requirements to meet the needs of a medical office, performing the scheduling and registration of patients who wish to use the service."

 With the menu divided by 8 options, we have: